On First Looking into Chapman's Homer: Analysis

 The Balboa passage: "At length the Indians assured them, that from the top of the next mountain they should discover the ocean which was the object of their wishes.
 When, with infinite toil, they had climbed up the greater part of the steep ascent, Balboa commanded his men to halt, and advanced alone to the summit, that he might be the first who should enjoy a spectacle which he had so long desired.
 As soon as he beheld the South Sea stretching in endless prospect below him, he fell on his knees, and lifting up his hands to Heaven, returned thanks to God, who had conducted him to a discovery so beneficial to his country, and so honourable to himself.
 His followers, observing his transports of joy, rushed forward to join in his wonder, exultation, and gratitude" (Vol. III).

+In retrospect, Keats's use of Cortés rather than Balboa as the person to introduce the Pacific Ocean to the wider world may have been serendipitously insightful.
+This is because the first translation of Homer into English was done by Arthur Hall in 1581.
+However, Hall’s translation, while earlier, like Balboa’s sighting of the Pacific that was earlier than Cortés’s, did not have as renowned and impactful a reception as Chapman’s later translation did.

-Before Cortés's 1519–21 conquest of the Aztec Empire, he had been a colonist, administrator and conquistador in Hispaniola (from 1504) and Cuba (from 1511).
-He never traveled to Darién but may have seen the Pacific sometime after his conquest of the Aztec Empire or during his 1524–1526 visit to Honduras.
+Before Cortés's 1519–21 conquest of the Aztec Empire, Cortés had been a colonist, administrator and conquistador in Hispaniola (from 1504) and Cuba (from 1511).
+Cortés never traveled to Darién but may have seen the Pacific after his conquest of the Aztec Empire or during his 1524–1526 visit to Honduras.
 Later during his governorship of Mexico, Cortés was a major explorer of the Pacific coast of Mexico and Baja California.

-Since Cortés was never in Darién, Keats made an historical error.
+Since Cortés was never in Darién, Keats made a historical error.
 The standard critical view is that Keats simply remembered the grand but separate images of Cortés and of Darien, rather than their historical contexts.
+In retrospect, Keats's historical error does not diminish from the poem’s literary impact, and likewise suggests that Chapman’s inaccuracies (Chapman gets details wrong, adds entire lines and has his own interpretation) do not diminish the poetic impact of Chapman’s Homer.

-In retrospect, Homer's "pure serene" has prepared the reader for the Pacific and so the analogy now expressed in the simile that identifies the wide expanse of Homer's demesne with the vast Pacific, which stuns its discoverers into silence, is felt to be the more just.
+Homer's "pure serene" has prepared the reader for the Pacific and so the analogy now expressed in the simile that identifies the wide expanse of Homer's demesne with the vast Pacific, which stuns its discoverers into silence, is felt to be the more just.

+The Pacific is the largest and deepest ocean on Earth.
+It represents a vast and deep new frontier that has an all-encompassing influence on the islands (Homer is the original influence for other poets) and facilitates connection and cultural exchange between communities.
+Cortés wonders at the ocean’s significance and beauty, and his understanding of the world is transformed by contemplating the encounter.